VCCE/VCC/acia/ReadMe.txt

 The Color Computer RS232 program pack contains a SC6551 Asynchronous Communication Adapter (ACIA) which is a specialized UART for dealing with 6500/6800 series CPUs.

-Acia.dll is a Vcc add-on that attempts to emulate the SC6551 ACIA in the prograam pack.
-It allows connection to windows serial ports and a tcpip server.
-It also allows reading/writing windows files and interaction with the Vcc console.

 Acia.dll does not deal with many of the details of communicating with RS232 devices.
 Instead it establishes a byte stream connection